MIT-BECL/Poster_Resources/README.md

 ---
 ## Introduction
 This repository provides multiple templates for a scientific poster.
-The templates are made available in different formats - Microsoft PowerPoint (.ppt) and Adobe Illustrator (.ai) - and both orientations.
+The templates are made available in different formats - Microsoft PowerPoint (.ppt) and Adobe Illustrator (.ai) - and in both orientations.

 ## Getting Started
 The files within this repository can be downloaded using the green "clone or download" button above.
-Inside this repository contains:
+This repository contains:
   - Templates
   - Annotated example of best practices
   - A guide on using the Master Slide in Microsoft PowerPoint